Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 Schuberth C3 Pro (with drop-down sun visor)

-Modular motorcycle helmets, aka ‘convertible’ or ‘flip-face’, combine an open helmet structure with a visor and chin bar that can flip up to reveal the face of the rider.
-Unlike a full face design, which is a single, structurally rigid outer shell, modular helmets utilise a hinge that is more susceptible to breaking and exposing the face on impact.
+Modular motorcycle helmets (AKA “convertible” or “flip-face” helmets), combine an open helmet structure with a visor and chin bar that can flip up to reveal the face of the rider.
+Unlike a full-face design, which is a single structurally rigid outer shell, modular helmets utilise a hinge that is more susceptible to breaking and exposing the face on impact.
 The modular helmet is not designed to be ridden open.

 Hedon Hedonist

-Open face helmets, like the Bell 500, aka the ¾ helmet, cover the top, back and sides of your head, but leaves the face exposed without cheek pads to secure the helmet.
-The design prioritises price point, comfort and style and is popular with city commuters and the cafe racer crowd.
-Some feature a detachable sun visor, sun shield or face shield which can add security against potential impact.
+Open-face helmets like the Bell 500 (AKA the ¾ helmet), cover the top, back, and sides of your head, but leave the face exposed without cheek pads to secure the helmet.
+The design prioritises price point, comfort, and style; and is popular with city commuters as well as the cafe racer crowd.
+Some feature a detachable sun visor, sun shield, or face shield, which can add security against potential impact.

 Dual-Sport Helmet